YiliangLin/yilianglin-research-group/content/publication/2026 Xiangyang Qu NC/index.md

 publication: Nature Communications

 abstract: >-
   Strain-induced signal interference is a critical challenge for reliable electronic textiles in deformable environments.
-This work introduces a strain-programmable fiber platform by embedding liquid metal particles within polyurethane elastomer via coaxial wet spinning.
-The resulting composite fibers can be programmed through pre-strain and composition to show negative, hybrid, or positive strain-resistance behaviors.
-The platform supports bidirectional strain sensors and strain-invariant circuits for robust energy harvesting, wireless communication, and thermal management.
+This work introduces a strain-programmable fiber platform that embeds liquid metal particles within polyurethane elastomer through coaxial wet spinning, turning mechanical deformation from a source of noise into a tunable materials-design parameter.
+By programming pre-strain and liquid metal composition, the composite fibers can exhibit negative, hybrid, or positive strain-resistance behaviors, arising from strain-induced liquid metal particle reconfiguration and conductive-network evolution.
+This programmable response enables bidirectional strain sensors with polarity-based digital encoding and strain-invariant circuits for robust energy harvesting, wireless communication, and thermal management.
+As the first independent research work from the Lin Research Group, this study establishes a materials-level strategy for anti-interference electronic textiles and points toward more reliable multifunctional wearable systems.

 summary: >-
-  Liquid metal composite fibers with programmable strain-resistance behavior provide anti-interference electronic textiles for wearable systems.
+  As the first independent research work from the Lin Research Group, this study develops strain-programmable liquid metal composite fibers that turn deformation-induced interference into a tunable design feature.
+The fibers support programmable strain-resistance behaviors, bidirectional sensing, strain-invariant circuits, energy harvesting, wireless communication, and thermal management for robust electronic textiles.

 draft: false
 featured: true